 34 Sale St,

 Ripe Deli has been supplying hungry Grey Lynn patrons with a jam-packed cabinet of goods for all palettes.
-It’s the perfect place for locals to meet up for coffees and pastries, and now it's extended it’s legacy to Auckland’s North Shore, occupying a spot in Smales Farm dining precinct.
+It’s the perfect place for locals to meet up for coffee lunch and pastries, and now it's extended it’s legacy to Auckland’s North Shore, occupying a spot in Smales Farm dining precinct.
 Goodside.
-I could get into details about the cabinet food on offer, but it’s so vast you’re better off going to see for yourself.
+I could get into details about the cabinet food on offer, but it’s so vast you’re better off going to see for yourself (the peanut butter dessert nibbles are to die for).

 172 – 174 Richmond Rd,